Castlevania II: Belmont's Revenge

-Castlevania II: Belmont's Revenge (Note: Known in Japan as Dracula Densetsu II (ドラキュラ伝説II, Dorakyura Densetsu Tsū)) is a 1991 action-platform game developed and published by Konami for the Game Boy.
+Castlevania II: Belmont's Revenge (Note: Known in Japan as Dracula Densetsu II (ドラキュラ伝説II, Dorakyura Densetsu Tsū)) is a 1991 platform game developed and published by Konami for the Game Boy.
 It is the second Castlevania title for the Game Boy and serves as a sequel to Castlevania: The Adventure.
-Belmont's Revenge is included in color in the European Konami GB Collection Vol. 4 compilation.
+Belmont's Revenge is included in color in the European Konami GB Collection Vol.4 compilation.

 Set fifteen years after the events of Castlevania: The Adventure, Dracula returns and kidnaps Christopher Belmont's son Soleil at his coming of age feast, and turns him into a demon.
 With Soleil's mystical powers, Dracula retakes human form and rebuilds his castle, forcing Christopher to confront Dracula once again to save his son and Transylvania.